object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 concrete: clearly some pairs of objects can be added and others can't.
 However, we should be careful about the conclusions we draw.
 We might be tempted to believe that we can add two values if they are of the same type.
-However, if we try this with a pair of sets then we're also in trouble:
+However, if we try this with a pair of :ref:`sets <types-set>` then we're also in trouble:

 .. code-block:: ipython3